equinor/energyvision/how-we-work/kanban.md

 Example:\
 *As a user of a mobile app I would like to be able to filter on tasks so that I can save valuable time*

-User stories may be split further into Tasks when necessary
+User stories may be split further into Tasks when necessary.

 ### Task
 A task on it's own does not give business value, but it is necessary in order to reach a larger goal.
 Tasks can be connected to a User Story, or they can exist on their own.\